nodejs/node/doc/api/child_process.markdown

 #### options.stdio

-The `options.stdio` property is used to configure the [standard streams][] of a child process.
-This allows a child process to receive input from devices like the keyboard and send output to devices like the terminal.
-Configuring `options.stdio` also allows the parent to connect a child to additional endpoints like files and sockets.
+The `options.stdio` property is used by the parent process to configure the initial [file descriptors][] of a spawning child process.
+The new child can then start streaming data to and from its resources with minimal to no configuration of its own.

-The `options.stdio` property accepts an `Array` where each index corresponds to the child's standard stream file descriptor.
-Indices 0, 1, and 2 correspond to the stdin, stdout, and stderr streams respectively.
-Indices 3 and up can be used to configure non-standard streams.
+The `options.stdio` property accepts an `Array` where each index corresponds to a file descriptor for the child.
+Indices 0, 1, and 2 correspond to the child's [standard streams][]—stdin, stdout, and stderr respectively.
+Indices 3 and up correspond to its non-standard streams.

 The following are the possible values for the `options.stdio` configuration `Array`.